VinodAnbalagan/VinodAnbalagan/README.md

 - 💻 **IT & Cybersecurity**: Foundational and hands-on projects that explore system administration, network security, and secure coding practices.
 - 📊 **Data Analysis**: Extracting actionable insights from data through Python, SQL, and visualization techniques.
 - 🧠 **Machine Learning**: Foundational concepts and experiments in model building and deployment.
+- 🔧 **Software Development**: Practical applications of Java, SQL, and full-stack development.

 ## 💼 Career Focus
 I am actively pursuing opportunities in IT, Cybersecurity, and Data Analytics to build a strong technical foundation, with a long-term goal of advancing into Machine Learning and Data Science roles.